LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 - **User-ID**: Identifier for user allowing access to contracted content and APIs on the API Playground page (https://apidocs.refinitiv.com/Apps/ApiDocs) or Bulk UI via Workspace/Eikon Desktop.
 It normally is email address of user (example: sample@lseg.com).
 - **Machine ID**:  Identifier for machine allowing access and run this tool or any automate applications.
 It normally is a username with "GE-A-XXXXXXXX" format.

-Please see more detail about how to setup your RDP User-ID and Machine-ID from the [Getting Started with Refinitiv Data Platform](https://developers.lseg.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.
+Please see more detail about how to setup your RDP User-ID and Machine-ID from the [Getting Started with Data Platform](https://developers.lseg.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.

 Please contact your LSEG representative to help you with the RDP account and the bucket permission.